Cletuschofong/Arival_Bank-Test-Repo/README.md

 # Arival_Bank-Test-Repo
-Node.js app using Express 4
+This is a barebones Node.js app using Express 4, suitable for use with Heroku.